 The butter dish comes in different forms, some keeping the butter suspended over ice chips, others have a metal slot or rack to hold a butter spreader horizontal to the table- ready for use, some have a simple cover, and there are those that are just simple dishes.
 Butter dishes have also been made in varying materials through the years, such as, crystal, china, silver and ceramic.

-The shape of a butter dish can vary.
-Historically, if the moulded butter was round, the dish that held it was also round.
+Historically, if the moulded butter was round, the dish that held it was also round in shape.
 Thus, for handmade butter, the typical butter dish was round.
-But once machine-made quarter-pound sticks of butter and butter substitutes became common, the popularity of the round one-pound butter dish gave way to the elongated butter stick dish most commonly seen today.
+But, once machine-made quarter-pound sticks of butter and butter substitutes became common, the popularity of the round one-pound butter dish gave way to the elongated butter stick dish most commonly seen today.

 A particularly exceptional and understated type of butter dish is the silver shell butter dish.
-Silver butter shells have been crafted since the early 18th Century to the modern day.
-The butter shells were realistically modelled on, and a similar size to, scallops shells.
+Silver butter shells have been crafted since the early 18th century.
+The butter shells were realistically modelled on scallop shells.
 They were made with either two or three, often simple, ball feet.
-Antique silver butter shell dishes are not only a beauty to behold but are also very rare- full hallmarks are must-have if you’re planning on adding some butter shell dishes to your inventory.

 Although butter may not have the luxury status it once had, the butter dish has not gone out of popularity.
-It would seem that for most people, purchasing a butter dish is not fuelled by the lack of a fridge but perhaps the opposite problem- the butter becomes too cold in the fridge!
-The general consensus is that the butter dish obtains the perfect temperature and freshness for a delicious spread.
+While originally butter dishes were used to keep butter cool in the absence of refrigerators, today they are used because butter tends to become too cool in most fridges.
+The general consensus is that the butter dish obtains the perfect temperature and freshness for a tasteful and effective spread.

 Rachel Atkinson – Digital Assistant

 Rachel is AC Silver's Digital Assistant helping the website and marketing team with many digital tasks including blog post creation and social media assignments.